margoliashlab/arfview/README.md

 Exporting data
 --------------
+*Whole Datasets*
 The "Export Checked Data" tool allows you to export the checked datasets as .wav or .csv files.

+*Selection from dataset*
+To export a portion of a dataset, plot plot it as a oscillogram or spectrogram, and then double click on the plot.
+A line will appear on the plot.
+Click and drag the line to create a shaded region on the plot, and adjust the edges of the region to the selection you want to export.
+Then click "Export Selection" on the main toolbar.